An unbuilt trope is a work that seems

 - Saint Seiya popularized the Rescue Arc as well as the convention of having a sequence of enemies impeding the heroes, but it also deviates heavily from later versions of it.
 The Gold Saints were above the level of strength Seiya and company could bring to the table and frequently the battles had to be determined by outside forces intervening.

 - Dragon Ball Z helped start the concept of people with a Super Mode, but also showed the genocide of an entire race with such an ability by an enemy who wanted to destroy the group while they were still "normal".
+The Super Saiyan mode is also shown in a very nuanced light; while it's not exactly a Superpowered Evil Side, it often takes a toll on the sanity or morality of its user, and when it's first attained, it's not clear whether or not it's a good thing.

 - The Golden Age of Comic Books, at times, was significantly darker than The Silver Age of Comic Books and more mature than The Dark Age of Comic Books:

-- Most of this is due to the fact that comics were only just escaping the influence of pulp fiction.
+- Most of this is because comics were only just escaping the influence of pulp fiction.
 The Golden Age also straddled the same time period as the second World War.
 When your countrymen are killing and dying on foreign shores to protect life and liberty, it makes sense that your comic book heroes would kill and die too.
 This can be overstated, though, particularly with regard to the most famous superhero characters.
 For instance, as professional Batmanologist Chris Sims has noted, "Sure, [Batman] might’ve fought vampires and carried a gun for like three issues, but by the end of that first year, it was pretty much all cat-wrestling and trips to Storybook Land."

 - If you read the very first Batman/Joker story, it almost looks like someone decided to actually combine the violence and murder of the Frank Miller version with the campiness of the Adam West version.
-(This was also before Bob Kane decided NOT to have the Joker be one of the villains that spew terrible puns) It has simplistic art and bad dialogue, but people actually literally die laughing with huge unnatural smiles on their faces.
+(This was also before Bob Kane decided NOT to have the Joker be one of the villains that spew terrible puns) It has simplistic art and bad dialogue, but people actually die laughing with huge unnatural smiles on their faces.

 - If you tell someone there's a comic book where the Human Torch is burning someone's arm to the bone on the cover, they'll probably think "what have comics come to these days?" or "man, they'd do anything to be edgy in the 90s."
 What they probably wouldn't think is "it's amazing what they put on comic book covers before there were rules about what you could put on comic book covers."
 Unless they've seen the issue in question◊.